railsware/mailtrap-ruby/README.md

 Meaning your recipients will receive emails only in the default encoding which is `quoted-printable`, if you send with Mailtrap API.

-For those who does need to use `7bit` or any other encoding, SMTP provides better flexibility in that regard.
+For those who need to use `7bit` or any other encoding, SMTP provides better flexibility in that regard.
 Go to your _Mailtrap account_ → _Email Sending_ → _Sending Domains_ → _Your domain_ → _SMTP/API Settings_ to find the SMTP
 configuration example.